ccmenezes/trigger-test/README.md

 `ngrok config add-authtoken TOKEN`
 To start a HTTP tunnel forwarding to your local port 80, run this next:
 `ngrok http 80`

+This approach didn't work, then the other possibility was Localtunnel, you need to install it locally following the command. `npm install -g localtunnel`, after that expose the port when your application is running. `lt -p <portNumber> -s <myjenkins>`.